Rishit-dagli/MakeCode-Android/README.md

 ## What to expect

 This project shows you how you could set up an Android project with a good UI, in very little time.
-You should expect to be able to run your MakeCode example in this manner-
+You should expect to be able to run your MakeCode example in this manner with complete customizabbility-

 ![App Screenshots](Screenshots/MakeCode-Android_screenshots_b_and_w.png)